 The SBA has 90 days to review your application and your lender’s decision if needed.

 Your lender will let you know if the SBA has undertaken a loan review and their ultimate decision.
 You have the right to appeal certain SBA loan review decisions.
 Be prepared to back up your appeal with documentation from your PPP file.

 When are payments due if forgiveness is denied?

 If your lender denies your application for forgiveness, you must begin paying back principal and interest.
 The PPP Flexibility Act, enacted on June 5, 2020, deferred all PPP loan payments until forgiveness is determined.

-Your lender (not the SBA) will communicate with you as to when your loan will be paid in full or the date on which a payment will be due.
+Your lender (not the SBA) will tell you when your loan will be paid in full, or the date payment will be due.
 Any balance unforgiven must be repaid before the loan matures.